pulibrary/command_line_curriculum/login.md

 ## Meet your Command Line Sandbox

-In this section of the workshop we will familiarize ourselves with out Unix/Linux system.
+In this section of the workshop we will familiarize ourselves with our Unix/Linux system.

 ### Shells and Terminals

 Shell is a term for graphical or text-based interfaces that we use to interact with operating systems.
 They are programs that provide a form of input and output to control computers.
 We often use a graphical user interface and thus a graphical shell.
 When we open a command-line window, also called terminal, a text-based shell is started for us in that window.
 Using this shell, we can control the computer by issuing text commands.
 Modern terminals work as terminal emulators, emulating text-based environments in a graphical interface.

-There are several text-based shells that we can use, but the one used at PUL is *Bourne Again SHell*, known as [Bash](https://www.gnu.org/software/bash/).
+There are several text-based shells that we can use, but the one used at Princeton University Library (PUL) is *Bourne Again SHell*, known as [Bash](https://www.gnu.org/software/bash/).
 It is the shell commonly associated with all the Virtual Machines developers will use at PUL.
 Another popular shell is [Z shell](https://zsh.sourceforge.io/) (Zsh), now the default shell on macOS. [fish shell](https://fishshell.com/) is also gaining popularity, being designed to be a user-friendly shell with good defaults.
 However, it is less compatible with the other mentioned shells.
 Windows operating system also has its shell called *PowerShell*.

 Besides terminals, we can take advantage of terminal multiplexers.
-We use [tmux](https://github.com/tmux/tmux/wiki) to open multiple shells in one window or screen.
+We use [tmux](https://github.com/tmux/tmux/wiki) (prounounced tee-mux) to open multiple shells in one window or screen.
 Terminal multiplexers can also detach and reattach a shell session which can be helpful in controlling remote processes.

 To use a Unix/Linux system you must log in to the computer/server, which requires a **login name** and **password**.
 It is important to remember that Unix is a case-sensitive system.
-Both login names and passwords will treat and uppercase letter and a lowercase letter as different.
+Both login names and passwords will treat an uppercase letter and a lowercase letter as different.

-log in to your virtual machine with `ssh pulsys@sandbox-<yournetid>.lib.princeton.edu` (for those at PUL where the login name is `pulsys` and the password is your public keys)
+Log in to your virtual machine with `ssh pulsys@sandbox-<yournetid>.lib.princeton.edu` (for those at PUL where the login name is `pulsys` and the password is your public keys)

-For every every one else enter the user name of your system at the login prompt and press return.
+For every one else enter the user name of your system at the login prompt and press return.

 `login:`